Best Way to Cook Prime Rib

 Well Done | 150 degrees F | 155 to 164 degrees F |

-Home Chef Tips for How to Cook a Prime Rib
+Tips for the Best Way to Cook Prime Rib

 - Give the meat a bit of a massage.
 Don’t just lightly coat the meat with the rub, really massage it in a little bit so the flavor penetrates the meat.